pescarolo27/Nobel_Prize_Winners_R/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 Machine learning was not applied in this project.
+This repository only contains R code.
+To see results, open the files in R studio or some other sufficient software.